Jenniferazeng/hyphenateinc.github.io/pages/server/server_user_system.md

   </tr>
 </table>

-You need to fill in the request with {username}, the IM username that needs to change the password.
+You need to fill in the request with {username}, the Chat username that needs to change the password.

 #### Request Headers